Magnetotransport in overdoped La$_{2-x}$Sr$_x$CuO$_4$: Effect of anisotropic scattering: Summary

 In this work, we studied the effect of the anisotropic scattering $\Gamma_d$ on the Hall coefficient and magnetoresistivity in overdoped LSCO.
 Our study is based on well-defined quasiparticles in cyclotron motions under the magnetic field.
 We find that combining the anisotropic scattering, this picture can explain a handful of experimental observations simultaneously: the upturn of $R_H$ at low temperatures \cite{Hwang1994,Tsukada2006}, initial drop of $R_H$ in magnetic field\cite{Balakirev2009,Collignon2017}, linear magnetoresistivity in a window of intermediate field\cite{Giraldo-Gallo2018}, violation of Kohler's law \cite{Kimura1996,Vanacken2005}, and the temperature (and doping) dependence of the magnetoresistivity ratio \cite{Kimura1996,Vanacken2005,Cooper2009,Giraldo-Gallo2018}.
 These consistencies indicate the Fermi liquid picture is applicable in a substantial range of overdoped LSCO.

-A key ingredient in our discussion is the anisotropic scattering, which we assume to follow from apical oxygen vacancies in overdoped LSCO.
-We should point out that the functional form of the anisotropic scattering has been invoked in earlier literatures, but the origin is quite different.
+A key ingredient in our discussion is the anisotropic scattering, which we assume to follow from apical oxygen vacancies in overdoped LSCO \cite{Kim2017} {and more details can be found in Ref.~\onlinecite{Wang2022}}.
+We should also point out that the functional form of the anisotropic scattering has been invoked in earlier literatures, but the origin is quite different.
 Ioffe and Millis suggested the so-called ``cold spot'' model with the scattering rate $\sim\cos^2(2\theta)$ caused by dynamic pair fluctuations to explain the optical conductivity in optimally and underdoped regions\cite{Ioffe1998}.
 Abrahams and Varma also proposed a scattering rate $\sim v_F^{-1}(\theta)$ \cite{Varma2001} from the forward scattering caused by interlayer impurities.
-Signature of anisotropic scattering appears in angle-resolved photoemission spectra (ARPES) \cite{Abrahams2000, N.Koshizuka2000, H.Raffy2005, Yoshida_2007, J.Mesot2008, chang2013anisotropic} and magnetotransport \cite{abdel2006anisotropic, grissonnanche2021linear,Taillefer2022} for both overdoped and underdoped samples.
-Our result calls for careful analysis of the effect of anisotropic scattering in such experiments not yet covered in this paper.
+Signature of anisotropic scattering appears ARPES \cite{Abrahams2000, N.Koshizuka2000, H.Raffy2005, Yoshida_2007, J.Mesot2008, chang2013anisotropic} and magnetotransport \cite{abdel2006anisotropic, grissonnanche2021linear,Taillefer2022} for both overdoped and underdoped samples. {Recently, different out-of-plane dopant impurities, such as Sr-atoms or farther O-vacancies, are also proposed to support anisotropic scatterings via {\it ab initio} calculations \cite{dft2022}.} Our results call for careful analysis of the effect of different anisotropic scatterings not yet covered in this work.

 D. W. thanks Congjun Wu for early collaborations on this topic and Jie Wu for helpful discussions about experimental details.
-This work is supported by National Natural Science Foundation of China (under Grant Nos.
-11874205 and 11574134).
+This work is supported by the National Natural Science Foundation of China (under Grant No. 11874205, No. 12274205 and No. 11574134).